kasparas-ban/torch/README.md

 ## TODO

+Necessary

+- [ ] Rewrite forms with React Form Hook
+- [ ] Make an Account page
+- [ ] Make an initial page
+- [ ] Add a loading skeleton for lists
+- [ ] Make a Not Found page
+- [ ] Make an error page

+Nice to have

+- [ ] Redo duration input to match what's in the Android timer (React Aria TimeField)
+- [ ] Adjust all sizes to make sure they look good on mobile
+- [ ] Have the ability to reorder list items by dragging them
+- [ ] Make timer toast text to slide infinitely (like Spotify)
+- [ ] Implement item filter
+- [ ] Add dark mode

+If there's time

+- [ ] Implement `prefers-reduced-motion` media query
+- [ ] Try adding Million.js for smoother animations

+Done

 - [x] Tasks/Goals/Dreams list page
 - [x] Task form modal
 - [x] Goal form modal
 - [x] Dream form modal
-- [ ] Implement `prefers-reduced-motion` media query
 - [x] Refactor the modal component (if possible)
-- [ ] Redo duration input to match what's in the Android timer (React Aria TimeField)
 - [x] Make so that a user may work towards a goal when it has subtasks
 - [x] Connect "start timer" button in goals list to the timer page
 - [x] Add React Query